 Denis Leary/Larry the Cable Guy/Ellen vs. Rob Schneider/Owen Wilson/Alison Brie

 Packers: Leary may seem like an East Coast/Boston guy ... and he is, but apparently he splits his loyalties between the Patriots and the Packers.
 As a kid, he meant to mess with his Pats-loving brother by pulling for the Pack, but in the end, he ended up messing with his own head and becoming an actual Packers backer in the process.
-And since Tom Brady and the Pats got the boot from the playoffs (*plays world's smallest violin*), that leaves only one of his teams to root for now.
+And since the Pats are looking very un-Pats-like this year (*plays world's smallest violin*), that leaves only one of his teams to root for now.

 49ers: The "Deuce Bigelow: Male Gigolo" star is a massive San Francisco sports fan – so much so that, when the 49ers were scuffling just a few years ago, the comedian talked about potentially buying the team.
 Who knew the residuals from "The Hot Chick" were so good!?